Skip to content

 </form>

-1. Add data-error="*" attributes for elements that will be displayed with the error text.
+1. Add the data-error="*" to elements that will display error text.

-2. For FormIt compatibility, placeholders with values and errors must be specified.
+2. For FormIt compatibility add placeholders for values and errors.

 modx